 But, I truly believe that getting all the crap that’s been building up in your head out into the open is the best way to get rid of stress fast.

 What’s difficult is that you might not want to let anyone know you’re struggling.
 A good way to build onto that pressure is by pretending everything is fine.

-But, the best way you can quickly relieve stress and feel a WHOLE lot better is by calling up your closest friend and just saying “hey, I need to vent.”
+In most cases, the best way you can quickly relieve stress and feel a whole lot better is by calling up your closest friend and just saying “hey, I need to vent.”